pkgjs/wiby/USAGE.md

-Use this command to test your breaking changes against any one of your dependents. wiby will go off to the dependent’s repo and create a branch with a patch to the  `package.json` pointing to your latest version (with the new changes) triggering the dependents CI to run.
+Use this command to test your breaking changes against any one of your dependents. wiby will go off to the dependent’s repo and create a branch with a patch to the  `package.json` pointing to your latest version (with the new changes) triggering the dependent’s CI to run.

 ```
 Options: